 - Submission of a complete proposal through the AAL electronic submission system before the deadline, as specified in the 'Guide for Applicants'. - English as the sole language of the proposal. - Consortium composition of at least 3 independent eligible organisations (legal entities), from at least 3 different AAL Partner States participating in the Call for Proposals.
-(Important: Applicants for Small Collaborative Projects should check in the list of countries reported below whether their respective funding agency will fund this type of project.) - Consortia must include at least one eligible for-profit business partner. - Consortia must include at least one eligible for-profit SME partner which can be the for-profit business partner. - Consortia must include at least one eligible end-user organisation. - Proposals submitted by consortia presenting a Collaborative project must include at least one signed declaration of intent (one-page document) from relevant stakeholders eg end-user organisations, health care delivery institutions and government stakeholders.
+(Important: Applicants for Small Collaborative Projects should check in the list of countries reported below whether their respective funding agency will fund this type of project.) - Consortia must include at least one business partner ("Role" in the project). - Consortia must include at least one eligible SME partner ("Type", in the project) which can be the business partner. - Consortia must include at least one eligible end-user organisation. - Proposals submitted by consortia presenting a Collaborative project must include at least one signed declaration of intent (one-page document) from relevant stakeholders eg end-user organisations, health care delivery institutions, government stakeholders, etc.. - Entities falling under situations as described in Art.
+136(1) of Regulation (EU, Euratom)\ 2018/1046 (EU Financial Regulation) shall be excluded from funding, every applicant having to submit a Declaration of Honour along with the application form stating their organisation don't fall in any of the exclusion situations.
+The DoH template, to be stamped and signed by the legal signatory of the applicant organisation is provided along with the Proposal's template.